 There are two big questions an author needs to answer when choosing to write in the first person.
 For whom is your narrator writing, and why are they writing?
-Whether or not a novelist answers these questions at the beginning of the writing process or as they stumble through drafts; the question is answered explicitly by the narrator, or implicit, the answers are simply unavoidable.
+Whether or not a novelist answers these questions at the beginning of the writing process, or as they stumble through drafts; the question is answered explicitly by the narrator, or implicitly, the answers are simply unavoidable.

 Without them, the author can’t begin to establish the tone a first person narration needs to convince readers of its authenticity.
 Unlike third person narrations, the first person asks the reader to engage in an extra leap of faith – someone else (not the author), wrote this text.

 Adolfo Bioy Casares’ working life was dedicated to literature.
 He had written several novels he considered failures before finding success, both commercial, and in his own estimate, with The Invention of Morel.
 The title has a double-meaning, and it is a novel full of technical cunning.
 Casares’ first-person narrator is a nameless fugitive from justice who isolates himself on an abandoned island.
 The narrator makes his intentions for writing explicit in the second paragraph and returns to the question of why he is leaving his account of events several times over, revising subtly his intentions as events over-take him.
 It is a fantastic tale that depends completely on this trick of sober credibility.